The XML tree paradigm has several well-known limitations for document modeling and

 Figure 6: William Shakespeare, Sonnet 71

-The XML tree encodes containment and hierarchy in the same way.
+The XML tree encodes containment and dominance in the same way.

-quatrain and line Markup-to-Text hyperedges point to sets of Text nodes, and containment is
+quatrain, couplet, and line Markup-to-Text hyperedges point to sets of Text nodes,

-modeled by subset relations among the Text-node tails of those hyperedges.
-Where the Text
+containment is modeled by subset relations among the Text-node tails of those hyperedges.

-quatrain, the quatrain contains the line.
+contains the line, and the same is true of the relationship between couplets and lines.
 In this emphasis on containment, rather than dominance, TAG is similar to flat

 LMNL, except that LMNL ranges must be continuous (LMNL handles discontinuity separately),